 - be able to demonstrate that you have achieved a minimum English language requirement.
 All Imperial College students must have a good command of the English language.
 Please see the Imperial College London English language requirement webpage for full details of entry requirements.

-- be a citizen of a Chevening-eligible country at the time of applying for the award, and intend to return there at the end of the period of study (please see the Chevening Scholarships: frequently asked questions page)
+- be a citizen of a Chevening-eligible country or territory at the time of applying for the award, and intend to return there at the end of the period of study (please see the Chevening Scholarships: frequently asked questions page)

 - have completed at least two years' work experience